-Hasselback potatoes would be perfect for cheese and bacon stuffing.
-They cook up so perfectly and open up as they cook, so you can fill those potato slices with tons of ooey gooey cheese and crisp smoky bacon, so much deliciousness you will have to pinch yourself to make sure you are not dreaming.
+Bacon hasselback potatoes are fully loaded with cheese and bacon.
+They cook up perfectly, opening up as they cook, so you can fill those potato slices with tons of ooey gooey cheese and crisp smoky bacon.

 You are going to love these!
 We surely do!